Armon16/CPSC474-Project-1/README.md

 processToLC.out:
-	contains terminal output of the program using default example input
+	contains terminal output of the program using default example input output was obtained using bash redirection operator >

 LCtoProcess.cpp: //takes clock values as input, validates them, and outputs the original events
 	initalize inputted matrix of clock values